-When to plant Raspberry?
+When to plant Raspberries?

 Raspberry bushes are available in local nurseries twice a year, and they come in two different forms.
 Potted canes are sold in the fall through early winter.
 Bareroot bushes are usually available for springtime planting.
-Plant either one in the corresponding time it is available.
+Plant either one at the corresponding time it is available.

 Can I grow Raspberries from seed?

-With that said, keep in mind that raspberry plant grown from seed will take up to 18 months before producing.
+With that said, keep in mind that the raspberry plant grown from seed will take up to 18 months before producing.

 Choosing the right Raspberry variety for your area

-How to plant raspberry?
+How to plant raspberry plant?